-In isolated systolic high blood pressure (isolated systolic hypertension, or ISH), systolic blood pressure is elevated (above 140 mm Hg), but diastolic blood pressure stays below 90 mm Hg.
+In isolated systolic high blood pressure (isolated systolic hypertension, or ISH), systolic blood pressure is elevated (140 mm Hg or higher), but diastolic blood pressure stays below 90 mm Hg.
 This type of high blood pressure is more common in older adults, especially older women.
 In fact, the majority of people older than 60 who have hypertension have isolated systolic hypertension.

-If you are older than 50, a systolic blood pressure over 140 mm Hg is an important risk factor for stroke and heart disease.
+If you are older than 50, a systolic blood pressure of 140 mm Hg or higher is an important risk factor for stroke and heart disease.

 ISH can cause damage to organs such as the kidneys, brain, heart, or eyes.
 And it should be treated.

 Treatment includes lifestyle changes and medicines that lower blood pressure.

 Lifestyle changes include eating healthy with the DASH diet, losing weight, being active, limiting sodium, and limiting alcohol.

 - Aronow WS, et al. (2011).
 ACCF/AHA 2011 Expert consensus document on hypertension in the elderly: A report of the American College of Cardiology Foundation Task Force on Clinical Expert Consensus Documents.
 Circulation, 123(21): 2434–2506.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

 Specialist Medical Reviewer Robert A. Kloner, MD, PhD - Cardiology

 © 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.